oisbert/oisbert/README.md

 I graduated from the University of Limerick attaining a First Class Honors (1:1) in Computer Systems.
 I have a great interest in programming and all things tech related.
 I have utilized various programming languages through past work experience and college.
 Some of these languages include Java, C, C++, Python, JavaScript, HTML, CSS, PhP, SQL and C#.
 I also have experience working on MVC frameworks such as Django.
 As well as this I have deployed various applications on backend server hosting platforms such as AWS, firebase, heroku and google cloud services.

-Currently I am working as a graduate software engineer in Analog Devices.
+I also worked as an associate software engineer at Analog Devices.
 My core responsibilities are Contributing to the design and development of software tools for customers on Linux and Windows PC platforms.
 Develop and execute software test plans and documentation.
-Perform code quality practices such as code reviews, static analysis, automated testing and implement software quality improvement initiatives😎
+Perform code quality practices such as code reviews, static analysis, automated testing and implement software quality improvement initiatives

+Currently I am working as a software engineer at Zerve AI.
+Working on ground breaking architecture for the future of data science and AI development.

 <!--
 **oisbert/oisbert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.